spion/spion.github.com/src/documents/posts/analysis-generators-and-other-async-patterns-node.html.md

 It seems like catcher adds a slight overhead, making things just a bit slower.

-The generator solution suspend is really fast.
-It incurred minimal overhead of about 50-80% running time.
-Its also roughly comparable with streamlinejs (when in raw callbacks mode).
+suspend and gens are the fastest generator based solutions.
+They incurred minimal overhead of about 50-80% running time.
+They're also roughly comparable with streamlinejs (when in raw callbacks mode).

 Next is suspend compiled with
 [Google Traceur](//github.com/google/traceur-compiler/), an ES6 to ES5 compiler